MyGet/MyGetDocs/Docs.Site/Docs/Reference/MyGet-Bower-support.markdown

 Running `bower install` will make sure any dependency is downloaded and installed.

+## Fixing certificate errors

+You may want to run the [SSL checker](https://cryptoreport.rapidssl.com/checker/views/certCheck.jsp) and verify your computer has all required certification authorities installed.

 ## Company proxy server

 When using a company proxy server, make sure to configure it correctly.
 Justin James has a great guide to [npm, bower, git and bash proxy configurations](http://digitaldrummerj.me/proxy-configurations/) available.